kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 {{< /alert >}}

 ## Setting Resource Name prefix and suffix
-The prefix or suffix value may be added to the names of all generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources within a project.
+The prefix or suffix value may be added to the name of all generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources within a project.

-The name prefix and suffix is propagated to references to Resources.
-This includes the scenarios below:
+The name prefix and suffix is propagated to references to the Resource.
+Common scenarios include:
 - Service references from StatefulSets
 - ConfigMap references from PodSpecs
 - Secret references from PodSpecs